Benefits Street: Other public responses

 Following the first episode of Benefits Street, West Midlands Police said they had received a number of complaints from members of the public about alleged criminal activities that had been filmed, which they were considering whether to investigate.
 Alleged death threats by Twitter users against the residents were also being probed.
 Channel 4 said they would not provide investigators with any unbroadcast material from Benefits Street unless issued with a court order to do so.

 The Birmingham Mail reported on 9 January that the programme had attracted an influx of tourists to the street, who wished to have their picture taken by the James Turner Street road sign.
-Steve Chalke, founder of the Oasis Academy Foundry, a charity that runs a primary school in James Turner Street, subsequently said that visitors had disrupted activity at the school and that he was preparing a complaint for Ofcom.
+Steve Chalke, founder of the Oasis Academy Foundry, a charity that runs a primary school in James Turner Street, said that visitors had disrupted activity at the school and that he was preparing a complaint for Ofcom.
 Shortly afterwards, he submitted a letter to the watchdog alleging that children had been subject to public harassment because of the programme, and that Ofcom's rules regarding the welfare of those under the age of majority had been breached.
 On 13 February, newspapers, including the Daily Mirror and Daily Star, reported the theft of the James Turner Street road sign from outside the school.

 In response to the filming of the second season of Benefits Street in Stockton-on-Tees, Stockton-based folk music group The Young'uns released a song called "You Won't Find Me on Benefits Street," criticizing the show and reaffirming the dignity of Stockton residents.

 An online petition calling for Channel 4 to cancel the remaining episodes was launched, attracting 3,000 signatures by 8 January.
 A total of 60,000 people had signed it by the time the series ended on 10 February.
 The trade union Unite organised a protest at the offices of Love Productions on the afternoon of 13 January.
 A group of 30 people attended.